 The work that he did while at the CBC was in many respects creative.
 Although he considered it to be separate from his art, he incorporated many of the techniques and styles that he learned while at the School of Art into his graphic design.
 In fact, some of his design work won critical acclaim.
 For example, in May 1968, he received a gold medal at the 5th annual exhibition of advertising and graphic design for “…his artwork on three of CBWT’s station breaks.”
-In 1968, he was also awarded a Prix Anix for an animation that he worked on (alongside Dave Strang) Threnody for the Victims of Hiroshima.
+In 1968, he was also awarded a Prix Anix for an animation that he worked on (alongside Dave Strang) of R. Murray Schafer’s Threnody for the Victims of Hiroshima.
 He also received an award for some promotional images that he made for the Royal Winnipeg Ballet.
 As a designer at the CBC, Mikuska was very successful, and he thrived creatively.
 Later on in his artistic career, he even incorporated some of the techniques that he used as a graphic designer into his art, specifically his use of repeated forms using collage and drawing (Fig. 3).

 Although Mikuska was working full time as a designer at the CBC, he continued to make art.
 The art that he produced from the late 1950s onward is diverse in style and content and it is clear that Mikuska loved to experiment, both with media and with his imagery.
-He has worked quite continuously in an abstract style, and since his days as a student, he never lost interest in working with rinter’s inks.
+He has worked quite continuously in an abstract style, and since his days as a student, he never lost interest in working with printer’s inks.
 Alongside Tony Tascona, Bruce Head, and Winston Leathers, Mikuska developed a technique that is now known as “ink graphics”.
 In a catalogue that was published to coincide with an exhibition of their work at the Winnipeg Art Gallery in 1962, the technique is explained by Ferdinand Eckhardt:

 The primary material for ink graphic is highly finished paper.
 The ink or paint can be applied with a roller, a brush, a patch, or even with the fingers, and this gives a basic design which, however, can be transformed in the next moment by rubbing it over with a wet sponge or a rag.
 The possibility of constant transformation is therefore most significant in the making of ink graphics.
 It leaves the artist with every possibility for unrestricted fantasy.

 In short, the technique is based on the application of printers ink to a paper support.
-Because printer’s inks are fairly transparent, all of layers are visible, and the images chromatic rich.
+Because printer’s inks are fairly transparent, all of colour layers are visible, and the images take on an extraordinary chromatic richness.
 The paper support lends the image a softness that is not necessarily achievable when painting on board or canvas.

 Mikuska and his colleagues were attracted to this technique because of the qualities that they were able to achieve with it when they applied ink directly to paper.
 Mikuska was particularly interested in the way that the ink allowed him to create a sense of volume in his imagery.
 He was also attracted to the transparent quality of the ink, and the softness that it created in his image.
 All of these qualities are immediately visible in his ink graphic entitled Cavity, which he completed in 1960 (Fig. 4).
 This image has a soft, almost hazy quality, and the areas of colour seem to bleed into each other as in a watercolour.
-In the exhibition catalogue for the show “Ink Graphics” Eckhardt emphasizes that Mikuska and his colleagues worked spontaneously with this medium and that abstraction was a direct and necessary result of the technique.
+In the exhibition catalogue for the show “Ink Graphics,” Eckhardt emphasizes that Mikuska and his colleagues worked spontaneously with this medium and that abstraction was a direct and necessary result of the technique.